Upper endoscopy for esophageal cancer

 Upper endoscopy is one of the most accurate ways of diagnosing esophageal cancer.

-The camera on the end of the endoscope allows our doctors to see the lining of the esophagus and detect any abnormalities.
-This procedure is done while the patient is under sedation.
+The camera on the end of the endoscope allows doctors to see the lining of the esophagus and detect abnormalities.
+The procedure is performed while the patient is under sedation.

 What is an upper endoscopy?